Salli-A/MS-Lesion-Visualization-in-MRI-Scans/README.md

 ## render.py
 Code for rendering all modalaties in the Qt UI.

-- Synced camera across modalities
+- Synced interactions across modalities
 - Volume slices
 - Axial, Coronal, Sagittal views
-- Adjustable slice thickness
+- Adjustable slice thickness and step size
 - Shared slicing plane across modalities
 - Reset view button
 - Fields for marking scans (PRL, CVS, bad scan, text field)
+- lighting controls
+- animation

 ## volume_multimodal.py
 Function for the rendering pipeline for all modalities for simplicity.
 Might needs seperate functions.

-Commit 508c511243ffdb0483074662855e0f1113eced8b had seperate functions (the only difference was between t1/flair and swi/phase with rotations and transfer functions), was deleted for simplicity.
+Commit 508c511243ffdb0483074662855e0f1113eced8b had seperate functions,was deleted for simplicity.

 ## slice_interactor.py
 Classes for tracking shared slicing and bounds across modalities, and for interacting with it using interactor for each modalities.